schoolofdevops/course-outlines/2018/containers/docker-fundamentals.md

   * Video Course - Zero to Docker by School of Devops
   * Reading List : Reference Material

-## Pre Class Checklist (Must)
+## Pre Class Checklist

 All participants should have completed the following checklist before attending the course .

-  * Watch  "Docker Mini Course" videos.
+  * Watch  "Docker Mini Course" videos by School of Devops.
 This covers the introduction to Docker and the theory related to containers, key features, advantages and workflow.
   * Verify  your system meets the  hardware pre requisites.
   * Validate the setup : verify all pre requisite software is installed on your system and is functional.